DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User Interaction**: The validator allows users to input moves in a tuple format, simulating the move's legality check.
 Additionally, the current state of the board is printed after each attempt to facilitate understanding of the game state.

   This project was a great exercise in applying programming principles to simulate the logic of chess movements, deepening my understanding of both the game itself and Python's capabilities.
 It was rewarding to build a tool that enhances engagement with chess by validating moves according to established rules.
+* Day 209: 📱 Cellphone Inventory Management System in Python 📊

+  Today, I worked on a **Cellphone Inventory Management System** using Python, structured around the **Model-View-Controller (MVC)** design pattern.
+This project focused on managing an inventory of cellphone models, updating stock levels, and displaying the entire inventory.
+Below are the key highlights:

+  - **Model**: The `Cellphone` class represents individual cellphone models with attributes like `model_name`, `brand`, and `stock`.
+The `Inventory` class manages a collection of these cellphones, allowing for searching and stock updates.

+  - **View**: The `View` class handles user interactions, including displaying menu options, taking input for new cellphones, updating stock, and showing the current inventory.
+This separation allows for clear distinction between user interface logic and business logic.

+  - **Controller**: The `Controller` class serves as the intermediary between the `Model` and `View`, processing user input from the `View`, manipulating the `Model`, and updating the user interface accordingly.
+This pattern enforces a clean, organized structure for managing data and logic separately.

+  - **Add New Cellphones**: Users can input details like the model name, brand, and initial stock.
+These cellphones are then added to the inventory and stored for later access or updates.

+  - **Update Stock**: The stock of any cellphone can be updated by searching for the model name and inputting the new stock level, ensuring that the inventory remains accurate.

+  - **View Inventory**: The system allows users to view all cellphones currently in the inventory, displaying details such as model name, brand, and stock.

+  - **User-Friendly Interface**: A menu-driven interface simplifies interactions, offering options to add new cellphones, update stock, view all cellphones, or exit the program.
+This intuitive design makes it easy to navigate and use.

+  This project provided a solid understanding of how to apply the **MVC architecture** in Python, helping me to create a clean, maintainable, and scalable system.
+I particularly enjoyed the process of separating concerns between the model (data), view (user interface), and controller (logic), as this is a highly effective way to build software systems.